paschmann/rasa-ui/README.md

 npm start
 ```

-- Update your package.json file to include the IP Addresses of your postgrest and rasa servers.
+- Update your package.json file to include the IP Addresses of your rasa server and the connection string of your postgres instance.
-- Update your web/src/app.js file to include the IP Addresses of your local middleware server and postgrest server
+- Update your web/src/app.js file to include the IP Addresses of your local middleware server (no need to change this if they are running on the same instance)

 Your web application should be available on http://localhost:5001